LawRato

 Enacting of the Law or Rules related to smoking Weed in India

 Until 1985, all cannabis derivatives such as marijuana, hash (charas), and bhang were legally sold in India.
-Later when the US began to campaign for a worldwide law against all hard and soft drugs following the adoption of the Single Convention on Narcotic Drugs in 1961, India also withstood American pressure to keep marijuana legal, given that ganja, charas, and bhang were a way of life in India.
+Later when the US began to campaign for a worldwide law against all hard and soft drugs after the adoption of the Single Convention on Narcotic Drugs in 1961, India also withstood American pressure to keep marijuana legal, given that ganja, charas, and bhang were a way of life in India.
 However, by the early 80s, American society was struggling with drug problems and the opinions and pressure had stiffened.
 After withstanding the American pressure for 25 years, India finally gave in to the demands of its Western counterpart in 1986 by enacting the Narcotic Drugs and Psychotropic Substances (NDPS) Act which clubbed marijuana with other hard drugs and criminalized it.

 Is smoking Weed or Ganja illegal in India?